GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 * A tap or click on a label moves focus to its input.
 Associate a label with an input by using the label's `for` attribute with the input's `name` or `id`.
 * Screenreaders announce label text when the label or the label's input gets focus.

 Don't use placeholders as input labels.
 People are liable to forget what the input was for once they've started entering text, especially if they get distracted.
-(Was I entering an email address or a phone number, or something else?)
+(Was I entering an email address, a phone number, or an account ID?)
 There are lots of other potential problems with placeholders: see [Don't Use The Placeholder Attribute](https://www.smashingmagazine.com/2018/06/placeholder-attribute/) and [Placeholders in Form Fields Are Harmful](https://www.nngroup.com/articles/form-design-placeholders/) if you're unconvinced.

 It's probably best to put your labels above your inputs.
 This enables consistent design across mobile and desktop and, according to [Google AI research](https://ai.googleblog.com/2014/07/simple-is-better-making-your-web-forms.html), enables quicker scanning by users.
 You get full width labels and inputs, and you don't need to adjust label and input width to fit the label text.